Town Clerk’s Office

 Get a marriage license: The cost is $60 for the license (this is a state fee, the town keeps only $10).
 There is an additional fee of $10 each if you request certified copies.

 Get married: Once you have the license, the Town Clerk, as a Justice of the Peace, can perform the marriage ceremony on the spot.
 There’s no charge, but gratuities are accepted.

 Get forms and information: The information rack outside the office has copies of Vermont and U.S. tax forms, Vermont homestead exemption forms, and information about state and federal programs.
 Copies of the monthly Town Bus calendar are available as well.

 Research public information: The Town Clerk’s vault contains a treasure trove of information that open to research by individuals, including land records, town government records, births, deaths, marriages, maps and surveys, and much more.
-There is a $2 per hour fee for conducting research in the vault.
+There is a $4 per hour fee for conducting research in the vault.
+OFFICE SPACE IS LIMITED — PLEASE MAKE AN APPOINTMENT TO DO RESEARCH; NO WALK-INS, PLEASE.
 Land records can be accessed via the Lister’s office as well.

 Purchase a cemetery plot: You can acquire a plot in any of the town cemeteries by visiting the Town Clerk’s office.
 The process involves visiting the cemetery with the Town Clerk, who will locate the plot corners where markers will be placed.
 As of July 1, 2016, the cost for Vernon residents is $150 per grave, plus the cost of the corner markers.
 For non-residents, the cost is $300 per grave plus the cost of the corner markers.
 Please call the Town Clerk or the head of the Cemetery Committee to schedule time to choose a site and to do a walk through at the cemetery.
 Deeds must be reviewed and require approval by the Select Board.